Overview

 Impact Across Sectors

-Changes to retained EU law affect various sectors:
+Modifications to retained EU law affect various sectors, necessitating sector-specific legislative adjustments.

 Financial Services